annojs/annotate/README.md

 ## License

-`annotate.js` is available under MIT.
+`annotate` is available under MIT.
 See LICENSE for more details.